9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ## JSON type classes without overlapping instances

-Enabling GHC\'s support for overlapping instances is an effective and quick way to make our JSON code happy.
+Enabling GHC's support for overlapping instances is an effective and quick way to make our JSON code happy.
 In more complex cases, we will occasionally be faced with several equally good instances for some type class, in which case overlapping instances will not help us and we will need to put some `newtype` declarations into place.
-To see what\'s involved, let\'s rework our JSON type class instances to use
+To see what's involved, let's rework our JSON type class instances to use
 \~newtype\~s instead of overlapping instances.

 Our first task, then, is to help the compiler to distinguish between